kingfisher63/avm_juischeck/CONTRIBUTING.md

 # Contributing

+JuisCheck is *Open Source* (so that you can inspect the code or create your own version if you like).
+However it is not *Open Collaboration*.
+This repository offers JuisCheck 'as is' and does not accept pull requests. **Pull requests are closed automatically.**

 ## Bug reports

 Create a new issue if you wish to report a bug.
 Please include any error messages